omorhbi/spring-2020-crystal-balboa/STANDUPS.md

 # Standup
+### 4/13/2020
+- Search preferences and regular search are done, profile will be done by the end of the sprint.
+- Tests for the former two are up and functional, with the third test being done as profile is merged.
+- No blockers.

+### 4/10/2020
+- The search preferences post request has been merged, and with it, functional tests are working for it.
+The other pages (regular search, profile) are in progress, but they seem relatively similar to the search preferences request.
+The tests will follow suit.
+- No blockers.

+### 4/8/2020
+- The search preferences post request is functional, the other pages are in progress.
+Testing cannot be done until it is committed, so the test pages are simply proofs of concept.
+Everyone is continuing to make progress on their respective pages.
+- No blockers.
+### 4/6/2020
+- More work has been made on the pages needed for post requests, but there is some issue integrating the react frontend with the express backend.
+We agreed to work on this integration later in the sprint, as the app can still function, albeit a little less intuitively.
+- No blockers

+### 4/3/2020
+- We have agreed that some pages may not need backend integration, since we are using axios for the front.
+Some progress has been made on the express backend, including boilerplate code and a rough draft how to make post requests on search pages
+- No blockers.
+### 4/1/2020
+- Everyone has learned mocha and chai to some extent.
+We have discussed what we need from the backend, which is the issuing of post requests for future DB integration.
+- No blockers.

+### 3/30/2020
+- Everyone is still learning mocha and chai testing as their main objectives.
+- No blockers.

+### 3/27/2020
+- React sprint is done, we began to theorize what the backend would need.
+We posited creating get requests for each route, but weren't sure about the post requests.
+- We all agreed to learn mocha and chai testing in our spare time.
+- No blockers.

 ### 3/25/2020
 - All pages are at least complete with HTML and CSS, all that is left is putting them together and making sure they form a cohesive prototype
 - Some issues with linking between pages was identified, but everyone agreed to work at night to fix it together